erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 With $v$ being the translational speed of the hook, $N_T$ the trolley speed in m/min, $N_R$ the jib's rotational speed in rpm, $r$ the reach of the jib, $\omega=\dot\theta$ the angular velocity of the pendulum i.e. base rate of the hook, $l$ the length of the pendulum, $h$ the elevation of the hook relative to its lowest position and $\theta$ the angle of the pendulum.

-\missingfigure{Plot of the base rates resulting from the example cranes parameters}
+\missingfigure{Plot or table of the base rates resulting from the example cranes parameters}

 Note that all of the above assumes a regular pendulum.
 As we will see in the following section it might be necessary to model the crane as a double pendulum.